-Performance-Based Stock Unit Awards
+Performance-Based Stock Unit and Cash Awards

-The Company's performance-based stock unit awards generally vest upon completion of a three-year period.
-The performance-based stock unit award payout is calculated using a combination of Company specific performance metrics and TSR, which is measured on an absolute basis as well as relative to a peer group of companies.
-Depending on performance against these targets, the awards will pay out in common stock amounts between 0 and 250 percent of the performance-based stock units awarded.
+The Company's performance-based awards generally vest upon completion of a three-year period.
+The performance-based stock unit award payout is calculated using a combination of Company-specific performance metrics and TSR, which is measured on an absolute basis as well as relative to a peer group of companies.
+Performance-based cash awards are measured using the same objectives as the performance-based stock unit awards but are classified as a liability and remeasured to fair value at the end of each reporting period until settlement.